 And, when the two water paint layers are fully dried we then brush in some Annie Sloan wax.
 That sets the finish really well.
 And, then when it's hardened, we buff the wax to a good polish.

-Thus, the net effect is a a very pale white limed imprint over the surface of the pine.
-It manages to mute the natural yellows and oranges of your pine furniture and gives it an aged driftwood appearance.
+Thus, the net effect is a a very pale white limed imprint over the surface of the wood.
+It manages to mute the natural yellows and oranges of your furniture (oak or pine) and gives it an aged driftwood appearance.
 In reality, of course, this furniture looked brand new once we'd sanded it down.
 Yet the liming process adds character and age back into the furniture.

 Let's Get In Touch